-The Board, its independent members and all members of Audit Committee, have been elected by the Annual General Assembly of shareholders held on 16/6/2017 while in the Annual Ordinary General Assembly of shareholders on 14/6/2019 a member of the Audit Committee resigned and a new one was elected.
-The term of Board members in accordance with the articles of Incorporation and of members of Audit Committee, is five years and is automatically extended until the first ordinary General Assembly after the termination of its term.
+The Board, its independent members and all members of Audit Committee, have been elected by the Extraordinary General Assembly of shareholders held on 21/6/2016.
+The term of Board members in accordance with the articles of Incorporation and of members of Audit Committee, ends at the a' semester of 2021, when the Ordinary General Assembly of shareholders of the Company will elect new BoD.